expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 You can do limited testing of this library on the iOS simulator.
 However, not all methods will behave the same as on a device, so we highly recommend testing on a real device when possible while developing.

+## Verifying the Response from Apple

+Apple's response includes a signed JWT with information about the user.
+To ensure that the response came from Apple, you can cryptographically verify the signature with Apple's public key, which is published at https://appleid.apple.com/auth/keys.
+This process is not specific to Expo.

 ## API

 ```js